jSoboil/jSoboil.github.io/rambles.md

 <img src="img/QQplot.png" width="600" height="380" />
 </p>

-In line with the current themes of my discussions I will continue on transformation methods for random sampling in my next post, particularly sums and mixtures methods for random variables.
+I will continue my discussion methods for random sampling in my next post, focusing on methods for multivariate distributions, which have often been used in health economic decision modelling, such as Choleski factorisation.

 Et voilà!